Table of Contents

 SetDataAttributes(bool)

-The setDataAttributes() method of the Sanitizer interface sets whether data attributes will be allowed or removed by the sanitizer.
+The setDataAttributes() method of the Sanitizer interface sets whether all data-* attributes will be allowed by the sanitizer, or if they must be individually specified.

 [Value("setDataAttributes")]